jhruppert/precip_class_column/README.md

 1) *module_ra_rrtmg_lw:* a modified version of WRF's RRTMG-LW scheme "module_ra_rrtmg_lw.F" to include the classification scheme as a switch for ICLOUD (to remove cloud interaction).
 That script is modified from WRFv4.3.1.
 2) *cloud_ratio_class.ipynb:* a Jupyter notebook that applies and demos this new algorithm using a single time step of WRF model output.
 3) *precip_class.py:* python function of the algorithm.
-4) *pclass_traditional.nc:* single time step output of traditional classification approach applied to WRF output (see Jupyter notebook for more info).
+4) *pclass_traditional.nc:* single time step output of a traditional reflectivity-based classification scheme applied to WRF output (see Jupyter notebook for more info).
 5) *bashrc_wrf:* a file used to set up the environment for WRF on OU's OSCER supercomputer.

 Coded by James Ruppert and Emily Luschen, University of Oklahoma.